ibnuda/fpmortals/manuscript/complete.md

 digunakan untuk pengabstraksian.
 Misalkan, kita bisa menggunakan `List`, `Either`, `Future`, dan lain lain untuk membuat struktur data.

-If we only need to transform the output from an `F[_]`, that is just `map`, introduced by `Functor`.
-In Chapter 3, we ran effects in parallel by creating a product and mapping over them.
-In Functional Programming, parallelisable computations are considered **less** powerful than sequential ones.

 Bila kita hanya perlu mengubah output dari sebuah `F[_]`, maka kita bisa menggunakan `map` yang diperkenalkan oleh `Functor`.
 Pada bab 3, kita menjalankan banyak efek secara paralel dengan membuat